 Property risk profiles are increasingly data-driven.
 With the abundance of data available, insurers are able to develop more accurate property risk models than ever before.
 Critical elements to risk modeling, like environmental characteristics, proximity to other structures, and historical risk events, all contribute to a property’s insurance profile.
 But to stay competitive in an increasingly saturated insurance market, insurers must constantly improve their risk models and policy pricing to be as accurate and precise as possible.
 To give them an edge, industry leaders are turning to places data.

-Places data - like points of interest (POIs), building footprints, and foot traffic data - is fundamental to insurance risk modeling for a few reasons.
+Places data - like points of interest (POIs) and building footprint - is fundamental to insurance risk modeling for a few reasons.
 In this blog post, we break down what insurers need to know in today’s competitive market.

 POI data provides a source of truth for a property’s location.
 An accurate and precise data point for a property’s physical location is essential for measuring the environmental (like flood or wildfire risk) and commercial (such as the type of business being conducted at that location) factors that may impact its insurance profile.
 But POI data is also crucial for conducting proximity analysis to identify nearby places that may pose additional risk to a property.
 SafeGraph Core Places data includes the geographic location and business detail attribution required to fully analyze a particular property.

 Building footprints are a key part of insurance risk modeling.
 While using POI data to see where a property is, truly understanding its location and what is nearby requires accurate polygonal representation of that property’s structure.
 When looking only at point data, a property may appear to be outside of a flood zone.
 However, when analyzing that POI’s geometry, you may discover that in reality a part of the building extends into the zone.
 Similarly, a shoe store may appear to be located in a regular shopping center, but actually share a wall with a fireworks store next door.
 These discoveries will impact insurance risk models and policy pricing for those properties.